Your Essential Breastfeeding Tips and Positions

 Breastfeeding can have many positive effects for both you and your baby.
-However, it doesn’t come as easy for every mom.
-These tips and tricks can help you ease into breastfeeding and all the challenges that go along with it.
+However, it doesn’t come as easy for every parent.
+These tips and positions can help you ease into breastfeeding and all the challenges that may go along with it.

 The Benefits of Breastfeeding